The TOK essay, which is externally assessed, can be quite tricky to master, but the following advice will hopefully help you get around it.

 Evidence and own examples

 Once you have your arguments, look for evidence if you don’t have so already.
-Examples from your own life are a good starting point, but combine them with factual evidence, as you don’t want to make generalisations based solely on your personal experiences.
+Examples from your own life or IB subjects are a good starting point, but combine them with factual evidence, as you don’t want to make generalisations based solely on your personal experiences.
 When selecting evidence, make sure you vary your sources: the news, the Internet, books, and so on.
 Make sure your evidence is relevant to your argument, and don’t use cliches or overused examples – your examiner will be marking loads of essays, so if they see you’re writing the same as everyone else, your essay will look weaker.
 Last but not least, as you find evidence you might find something that gives you a new claim or discredits the ones you already have… and that’s alright!
 Keep an open mind and adapt your arguments to your findings, or use them as counterclaims.

 Drafts are vital in a TOK essay.
 You will not, I repeat, will not, get it right the first time.
 Finish your first draft ahead of time so you can leave it for a few days before going back to it.
 Seeing it with fresh eyes will let you see your weak points and come up with new ideas.
 Also, your teacher is only allowed to check your essay once, but that does not mean you cannot make all the drafts you need.
 You can even ask a friend or family member to read it and give you feedback, which will help you realise if all your arguments make sense and are clear to the reader.